Health and safety guidance to help businesses operate safely during Covid-19

 When to make a RIDDOR report because of coronavirus (COVID-19)

 You only need to make a report under RIDDOR (The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013) if:

 Cleaning guidance for businesses can be found in the guides that the Government has issued for different business sectors.
 Each guide outlines the steps that will usually need to be taken before businesses reopen (keeping the workplace, shop etc clean) and with regard to hygiene (handwashing, sanitation facilities and toilets):

 Government guidance is available for the hospitality industry:

-Face coverings are not a replacement for the other ways of managing risk, including minimising time spent in contact, using fixed teams, partnering for close-up work and increasing hand and surface washing.
+Face coverings are not a replacement for the other ways of managing risk, including minimising time spent in contact, using fixed teams and partnering for close-up work, and increasing hand and surface washing.
 These other measures remain the best ways of managing risk in the workplace and government would therefore not expect to see employers relying on face coverings as risk management for the purpose of their health and safety assessments.
 Face coverings are mandatory on public transport and for customers in a number of indoor premises including at pubs, bars, restaurants, cafés and takeaways.
 Face coverings may be removed when seated to eat or drink in a pub, bar, restaurant or café.
 You must put a face covering back on once you finish eating or drinking.